sds-edu/SDS-Hands-on-Tutorial-With-Docker/docs/README.md

 ### Building the Images

-Open a command line/terminal window and navigate to the root directory of the `Tutorial2` repository that you've downloaded or cloned.
+Open a command line/terminal window and navigate to the root directory of the `DockerHandsOnTutorial` repository that you've downloaded or cloned.
 This directory contains the `docker-compose.yml` file.

 Execute the command below to build all the services, networks, and volumes defined in your docker-compose.yml file.
 This process is efficient as it doesn't necessitate running individual build commands for each service.